-Running time: 2 hours with a
+Running time: 2 hours and 30 minutes with a 15 minute intermission

 Recommended minimum age: 8